By Coach Shawna

 We don’t just have long aerobic endurance, or short sprints- we have both, and if you’re a competitive athlete you may see both in your daily training.

 Add to this the specific needs of females, and building a cutting protocol to shed fat while protecting muscle must be very specific.

 Female athletes, even arguably more so than male athletes, require minimum amounts of fats in their diets, and we typically do better on higher carbohydrates.
 Our nutrition needs also vary throughout the month depending on where we are in our menstrual cycles.

-When building a cutting protocol, these needs must be considered to ensure that we are still able to perform optimally and recover well.
+When building a cutting protocol, these needs must be considered to ensure the ongoing ability to perform and recover well while making changes.

 I consider how often they train, what they do for work, what their lives are like daily, etc. I account for how well they sleep, how many rest days they get, and how well they recover.

-I want my athletes getting 8 to 9 hours of sleep a night, taking at least one rest day per week, and I want them recovering adequately before we cut calories.
+I want my athletes getting 8 to 9 hours of sleep a night, taking at least one rest day per week, and I want them recovering adequately before we decrease intake.

 Sometimes I have to get these things better dialed in before we can go on a cut.
 If these things aren’t solid, having them decrease calories can have major consequences, such as getting sick or injured.
 Not to mention if I have an athlete that isn’t eating enough I don’t have a lot to work with to make a deficit.

 Let me create an example of an athlete and what I believe to be a healthy foundation.

 My athlete is 30 years old, follows a program for competitive athletes (typically trains 2 to 3 hours per day, often broken up into two sessions), works 40 hours a week in an office setting, sleeps 8 to 9 hours per night, and takes two rest days- one as active recovery, the other completely off.
 She is 20% body fat and does not yo-yo diet.